 The Broomfield Community Foundation accepts the donations for Jessica Ridgeway’s Legacy through the Jessica Ridgeway Legacy Fund.
 Members of Jessica’s family help decide where funds will go.
-To donate, visit broomfieldfoundation.org/donate-now and select the Jessica Ridgeway Legacy Fund from the drop-down menu.
+To donate, go to www.broomfieldfoundation.org/jessica-ridgeway-legacy-fund.
 For more information, call 303-469-7208.
 The Broomfield Community Foundation is a 501(c)(3) non-profit organization, Federal Tax ID# 84-1246756.

 Brief Summary of Jessica’s Case

 Jessica was kidnapped on her way to school on October 5, 2012.
 Her body was found five days later in a field in Arvada.
 Authorities say Jessica’s killer, then 17, confessed to the kidnapping and slaying.
 He was arrested October 23.

 Jessica’s killer, who turned 18 in jail, was charged with 18 counts related to Jessica’s death, as well as an attack on a jogger at Ketner Lake over Memorial Day weekend in 2012.
 Five of those counts carry mandatory life sentences.

 On November 19, 2013 Jessica’s killer was sentenced to Life + 86 years.
 Jessica’s killer will spend the rest of his life behind bars.
 Because he was 17 at the time of his crimes, he was not eligible for the death penalty.

 Arraignment Rescheduled – March 12, 2013

 Suspect Pleads “Not Guilty” – April 12, 2013

 Trial was scheduled to start on October 3, 2013 and would have lasted approximately 3 weeks.